Professor, Department of Applied Chemistry, School of Advanced Science and Engineering, Faculty of Science and Engineering

 These are completely new discoveries not published in any existing textbooks.
 Together with the students in my laboratory who were involved in this discovery, I published the article, “Surface Protonics Promotes Catalysis” in Scientific Report, the electronic journal of Nature magazine, in December 2016.
 The discovery of electrocatalytic reactions themselves, as introduced in Part 1, came about largely due to accidental factors.
 On the other hand, our discovery of the electrocatalytic reaction mechanism this time was due to the accumulation of data.
 While collecting data and plotting graphs, we conducted trial runs that incorporated various different changes and follow-up tests, and slowly but steadily, we reached our goal.

-The Spread of the Term “Electrocatalytic Reaction”
+Spreading the Term “Electrocatalytic Reaction”

 The method of producing catalytic reactions by applying an electric field has become popular across various fields, and the term “electrocatalytic reaction” is now used in many countries and academic papers.
 Even overseas, research related to electrocatalytic reactions is steadily underway.
 I am very pleased that researchers around the world have noticed how interesting this research is.
 However, the research requires advanced technologies, so studies on this topic is being conducted abroad only in countries such as the United States, Singapore, and some parts of Europe.
 At the moment, our laboratory is a step ahead because catalytic reactions and its mechanism are something that we discovered.
 Now that we know how it works, various applications of the mechanism are possible.
 I would like to talk about this more next time.